 Programs like Adult & Teen Challenge (the largest group of rehabs in the country) offer a long-term program with all the right elements to help addicts get past their addiction.
 They combine proven recovery tools and peer mentoring with a strong focus on the spiritual element.
 Their experience has shown that addicted individuals tend to have a void in their lives, and that void can be filled by a focus on the individual’s spiritual side.
 Their recovery rate and lack of relapse of their clients are second to none in the industry.

 Another factor to consider in the recovery of alcoholics is the omnipresence of alcohol and drinking establishments.
-Because the substance is legal, it is typically wise that the alcoholic be placed into the care of a treatment facility which can shield him from alcohol until such time as a defense has been built up against the urge to drink.
+Because the substance is legal, it is typically wise that the alcoholic be placed into the care of a recovery facility which can shield him from alcohol until such time as a defense has been built up against the urge to drink.

 i NIAAA.
 “Alcohol Facts and Statistics”.
 February 2017. https://www.niaaa.nih.gov/alcohol-health/overview-alcohol-consumption/alcohol-facts-and-statistics